The LNAT Practice Test – How to Prepare?

-What about my LNAT results?
+When will I get my LNAT results?

-The multiple-choice section of the paper is marked at the assessment centre but the essay is sent to your chosen universities 24 hours after completion.
+The multiple-choice section of the paper is marked at the assessment centre, but the essay is sent to your chosen universities 24 hours after completion.

 If you take the test in a year period up to January, you will receive your results in February but for tests taken after that time, your results will arrive in July.